lyfar/awa-docs/docs/features/faq.md

 <FeatureSummary />

 ## Narrative
-The FAQ is the self-serve knowledge base living within AWATERRA’s profile context.
-It answers common questions about practices, rewards, privacy, and troubleshooting, reducing reliance on support while reinforcing brand voice.
-Content should be concise, compassionate, and easily updatable by non-engineers.
+The FAQ is a self-serve knowledge base inside AWATERRA.
+It answers common questions about practices, rewards, privacy, and troubleshooting so users can help themselves before contacting support.

+Content stays concise, compassionate, and easy for non-engineers to update, which keeps the brand voice consistent.

 ## Interaction Blueprint
 1. Provide a discoverable FAQ entry point from Profile and key empty states.